 Another option would be to build your seating area around a nice fire pit.
 There is truly something special in sitting around an open flame – even if it’s just you and your dog.

-Nothing can make your tiny backyard into a huge outdoor living space, but there are plenty of things you can do to make the most of the room you have available.
+Nothing can make your tiny backyard into an enormous outdoor living space.
+Still, there are plenty of things you can do to make the most of the room you have available.

 The tips and ideas listed above can help you optimize your outdoor living space and make new memories with your own family.